charles-e/bh-safecoin-prog-lib/README.md

 $ cargo build
 ```

-To build a specific program, such as SPL Token, for the Solana BPF target:
+To build a specific program, such as SPL Token, for the Safecoin BPF target:
 ```
 $ cd token/program
 $ cargo build-bpf